 If you have noticed, the above procedure of disabling backup encryption in iTunes requires you to enter your backups password.
 What if you have forgotten the password?
 Well, officially, that means you cannot use your backups as those are protected by the password.

-There is a software, though, that allows you to recover the passwords for your iTunes backups.
-The software is called PassFab iPhone Backup Unlocker and it has been developed by Tenorshare.
-The aim of the software is to help you quickly decrypt the password of your iTunes backups.
+There is a program, though, that allows you to recover or remove the passwords for your iTunes backups.
+The software is called iPhone Backup Unlocker and it has been developed by PassFab.
+The aim of the application is to help you quickly decrypt or delete the password of your iTunes backups.

 If you wish to use the software but are not quite sure how it works, the following will help you out.

-Step 1: Head over to the official website of the software and download and install the software on your computer.
+Step 1: Head over to the official website of the software and download and install the software on your Windows or Mac computer.

 If you wish to disable encrypted backup from device, our guide above should help you do it using a workaround as there is no official option available to do the task.
 We hope it helps you remove encryption from your future iOS backups.